Vegan Chocolate Ginger Cookies

-Roll the dough onto a floured surface and cut out your cookie shapes.
+Roll the dough onto a floured surface until it's around ¼-inch thick.
+Use a 3-inch cookie cutter to cut out your cookie shapes.
 Keep re-rolling until all the dough is used up.

 Place cookies onto the tray and bake for 10-12 minutes, until golden brown.

-Once they have cooled, melt the chocolate and drizzle over the cookies,
+Once they have cooled, melt the chocolate and drizzle it over the cookies,

 Allow the chocolate to set before enjoying.